-- A Respondent shall file a written answer with the Hearings Division and the Division within 30 days after the date of mailing of any administrative notice or Order to Show Cause.
+A Respondent shall file a written answer with the Hearings Division and the Division within 30 days after the date of mailing of any administrative notice or Order to Show Cause.
+The written answer shall comply with the requirements of Rule 8 of the Colorado Rules of Civil Procedure.
 If a Respondent fails to file a required answer, the Hearing Officer, upon motion, may enter a default against that Person pursuant to section 24-4-105(2)(b), C.R.S.
-For good cause, as described in this rule, shown, the hearing officer may set aside the entry of default within ten days after the date of such entry. - 2.
-In connection with any request for a hearing, a Denied Applicant shall provide a written response to the Notice of Denial.
+For good cause, as described in this rule, shown, the hearing officer may set aside the entry of default within ten days after the date of such entry.